Pott's disease: Management

-When it comes to treatment of Pott's disease, the two main routes that are typically prescribed to patients are chemotherapy and surgical intervention.
-Guidelines from the WHO, CDC, and American Thoracic Society all present chemotherapy to be the first line when it comes to treatment of Pott's disease with surgical interventions being administered as needed for patients who are indicated for it.
-Antibiotics may also be recommended to help with the eradication of the disease.
+Guidelines from the WHO, CDC, and American Thoracic Society state that antibiotics are the first-line treatment for Pott's disease.
+Surgical intervention may be appropriate for some patients.
 With early intervention, Pott's disease can be cured and completely eradicated from the patient.
-However, there are cases where the tuberculosis is drug-resistant, leading to poorer and possibly life-threatening outcomes in children, the elderly, and immunocompromised patients.
+Drug-resistant tuberculosis may lead to poorer or possibly life-threatening outcomes in children, the elderly, and immunocompromised patients.
 Rehabilitation for patients who have just undergone surgery or are recovering from Pott's disease often consist of analgesics for pain management, immobilization of the affected spinal region, and physical therapy for pain-relieving modalities.

-Chemotherapy
+Antibiotic Therapy

 The treatment prescribed to patients diagnosed with Pott's disease is similar to treatment that is generally given to patients who have other forms of extrapulmonary tuberculosis.
-According to guidelines, typical treatment begins with a six to nine month course of chemotherapy.
+According to guidelines, typical treatment begins with a six to nine month course of antibiotics.
 The regimen usually consists of an initial 2-month intensive phase of Isoniazid (INH), Rifampin (RIF), Pyrazinamide (PZA), and Ethambutol (EMB).
 Following the 2-month initial phase, PZA and EMB are discontinued while INH and RIF are continued for the remaining four to seven month continuation phase of the treatment period.

 Some practices, however, have recommended treatment regimens of over 12 months given the mortality and disability risks associated with failure to completely eradicate the disease, and the difficulty in assessing the effectiveness of treatment.